tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 }
 ```

 While the above function (viewed as a black box) is pure, its implementation is not very functional.
 Specifically, the code around variable b does not have the property of referential transparency.
-That is, because the value of b is reassigned during execution figuring out the state at a given line is impossible, without looking at its context.
-True functional languages enforce referential transparency through immutable variables (which sounds like a tautology).
-That is, once a variable is bound to a value, it cannot be reassigned.
-In JavaScript we can opt-in to immutable variables by declaring them const.
+That is, because the array referenced by `b` is mutated during execution, figuring out the state at a given line is impossible, without looking at its context.

+True pure functional languages (such as Haskell) enforce referential transparency through immutable variables (*note: yes, "immutable variable" sounds like a tautology - two words with opposite meanings put together*).
+That is, once any variable in such a language is bound to a value, it cannot be reassigned.
+In JavaScript we can opt-in to immutable variables by declaring them `const`.

 A more functional way to implement the squares function would be more like the examples we have seen previously: